jclark/satpulse/PLAN.md

 Improvements in existing functionality

 * Occasionally ITOW is not an integral number of seconds
-* Generate multiple samples when initial correlation phase completes (but mark as delayed)
 * Use system clock for sanity checking
 * Compute checksums for
    * UBX